mcanlas/improv-living-guide/manuscript/initiations.md

 "Let your where give you a who"

 Relationship can do two things.
 Inform your character details or inform your dynamic.
 How do you feel, high or low status, etc.

+## Peter style

+In Magnet's conservatory, Level 5, you learn a much more patient style.
+You immediately follow the initiating partner out on stage, but you exist on stage as a fully formed, fully informed bored character.
+Contrast with the usually blank/thirsty scene partner that is waiting for their scene partner's initiation.
+In this style, you are ready to exist as yourself, in a fully-formed idle state, free of "wonder", free of anticipation of outside stimulus.
+And then you react.